The OBA’s advocacy role involves early identification, analysis and strategic response toward resolution.

 The OBA has been supportive of the Government of Canada's commitment to the well-being of Canada's bees by not allowing the importantion of U.S. package bees into Canada.
 Recently, some provinces have requested that the Ministry of Agriculture and Agri-food revisit this decision to allow packages to be imported at least in the short term.
 For more information on this issue.

-There has been a small hive beetle find in the Niagara region, a few kilometres west of Niagara Falls near the US border.
+According to an OMAFRA advisory, there has been a small hive beetle find in the Niagara region, a few kilometres west of Niagara Falls near the US border.
 Provincial Apiarist Paul Kozak said the small hive beetle was discovered by the beekeeper and reported to the local inspector.
 "The good news is that after inspecting thousands of hives in 2012/13 and this year so far, this is the first new sighting.

 The SHB was first identified in Ontario in 2010 in Essex County.
 At that time the OBA recommended a quarantine of the region which is still in effect and includes the entire County of Essex and part of the municipality of Chatham-Kent.
 Other small finds have occurred outside the quarantine area in various parts of the Province and have been controlled through depopulation.
 The beekeeper in Niagara will also be depopulating his affected hives.
 His losses will be covered by the current compensation fund for losses due to small hive beetle control measures.